A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-Unauthenticated attackers can execute arbitrary JavaScript in a victim's browser by crafting a malicious next_path value, leading to account takeover and changes to administrative settings.
+Unauthenticated attackers can execute arbitrary JavaScript in a victim's browser through a crafted next_path parameter, enabling session theft, privilege escalation, and administrative changes.

 Affected Products